 Wood joinery doesn't have to be complicated as long as it works.
-Let us teach you about lap joints, how it works, how its done and its different types.
+Let us teach you about lap joints, how they work, how they're made, and the different types.

-Before the invention of useful tools, humans had to rely on simple physics to hold together structures.
-It turns out that when evenly distributing pressure throughout an entire material, a joint can withstand more pressure and weight than joints using external additions to hold them together.
+Before the invention of useful modern tools, humans had to rely on simple physics to hold together the structures they built.
+They found that when evenly distributing pressure throughout an entire material, a joint can withstand more pressure and weight than joints that use external additions (like an adhesive) to hold themselves together.

-Lap joints are a wood joinery method that has been perfected in Japanese and Chinese woodworking traditions, and these practices are still heavily in use today.
-In places that have such intense variations in temperature and humidity, wooden structures need to have the room to bend and flex with changes in weather and temperature.
+Lap joints are a wood joinery method that was perfected in Japanese and Chinese woodworking traditions, and these practices are still widely in use today.
+In places that experience intense variations in temperature and humidity, wooden structures need to have room to bend and flex with changes in weather and temperature.
 Since lap joints use only the pressure of the joining members to stay in place, this enables the flexibility necessary in wood structures in these locations.

 Table of Contents